Vegan Evaporated Milk ~

 There is literally only one ingredient and only one step.
 All you do is bring milk to a simmer until it reduces/evaporates to half the original amount.
 That’s it!

-This recipe yields 12 ounces of evaporated milk; the equivalent of one can and can be used the same as you would with the canned version.
+This recipe yields 12 ounces of evaporated milk; the equivalent of one can.
+Use it the same as you would with the canned version.

-- plant-based milk – I prefer unsweetened almond milk.
+- plant-based milk – I prefer oat milk or unsweetened almond milk.

-Allow to simmer until reduced by half, approximately 1 hour.
+STEP TWO: Allow to simmer until reduced by half, approximately 2 hours.
 Time may vary slightly due to differences in stovetops.
 Allow milk to cool completely prior to using in a recipe.
 Store in an airtight container in the refrigerator until ready to use.

 Can I use a different type of milk?